parasagrawal71/Web-and-Mobile-App-Development-HandBook/React Native/File Structure Convention for React Native projects.md

 </pre>

 __Some Points to keep in mind:-__
- * Capitalize component names, page names and App files.
+ * Capitalize Component names, Page names and App files.
  * Function names should start with lowercase letter.